alexandru/alexn.org/source/_posts/2012-01-10-merging-domains.markdown

 * Lessons from my life as a software developer, with an entrepreneurial mindset, that works remotely and is a father of a baby boy :-)

+So apologies for any inconvenience generated.
+Old content is not lost.

 ## Personal Reasons for bionicspirit.com